 - It's estimated that the album still sells around 8,000 copies per week.

-- Minimalistic Cover Art: As you can see in the picture, it is pretty basic.
+- Minimalistic Cover Art: As you can see in the page picture, it is pretty basic.

 - Money Song: Subverted with "Money".
-It's about the evils of money and the excesses it brings.
+It's about the evils of money and the excess it brings.

 - Mushroom Samba: "Any Colour You Like".